NYC congressional leaders call on city universities to turn their dorms into migrant housing this summer

 “During the summer, many of your institutions have empty dorm rooms, student apartments, and other potentially appropriate places for shelter that can serve as much-needed temporary housing for migrants,” the lawmakers wrote in the letter, a copy of which was obtained by the Daily News.
 “We also ask for your help as we work with local leaders to provide food assistance and other necessities as well as pro bono legal assistance to migrant families arriving in New York.”

-Bowman and Goldman urged the university bosses to conduct audits of their properties to identify spaces that could be turned into migrant housing and report results back to them.
+Bowman, who represents parts of the Bronx, and Goldman, who represents a section of Manhattan and Brooklyn, urged the university bosses to conduct audits of their properties to identify spaces that could be turned into migrant housing and report results back to them.

-According to an aide in Goldman’s office, SUNY, CUNY and NYU should alone have room to house thousands of migrants during the summer months, when most students vacate their dorms and apartments.
-The National Association of Independent Colleges and Universities, the coalition also addressed by the letter, counts Columbia University, Barnard College and Fordham University among its New York City member schools.
+According to an aide in Goldman’s office, SUNY, CUNY and NYU should alone have room to house thousands of migrants in the city during the summer months, when most students vacate their dorms and apartments.
+The National Association of Independent Colleges and Universities, the private coalition also addressed in the letter, counts Columbia University, Barnard College and Fordham University among its New York City member schools.

+SUNY has four campuses in the city, including the Fashion Institute of Technology on Manhattan’s West Side.
+A spokeswoman for the state university system said in response to the Goldman-Bowman letter that it is “assessing whether there are SUNY resources available to help with the arrival of asylum seekers.”

+At an unrelated press conference in Brooklyn later Monday, Gov. Hochul voiced some optimism about the potential of housing migrants on SUNY campuses across the state.

+“The timing is very good because a lot of the students have left now for the summer so there are temporary dorms through August, but we are looking at the long-range situation — what happens in August?” she said.

-Reps for the three university systems and the association did not immediately return requests for comment.
+Reps for CUNY, NYU and the coalition of city-based private schools did not immediately return requests for comment.

-The request from the congressional members comes as Mayor Adams’ administration is scrambling to find housing for migrants.
+The missive from Goldman and Bowman comes as Mayor Adams’ administration is scrambling to find housing for migrants.

 According to the latest data shared by Adams’ office, more than 41,000 migrants, most of them from Latin America, are residing in city shelters and emergency hotels, pushing the systems to capacity.